Food & Beverage business

 The Department may also request a section 40 certificate be submitted to determine compliance with any planning laws and schemes.

-For more information on liquor licensing, please visit the Department of Local Government, Sport and Cultural Industries webpage:
+Please visit the Department of Local Government, Sport and Cultural Industries (Liquor Licensing Directorate) website below.

 Frequently Asked Questions

 Starting a new food business?
-Check out our guidelines!
+Check out our guideline!

-Please check out our guidelines for starting a new food business.
-This guideline steps out the approval process, outlines the requirements for construction of a food business and helps connect you with the people and teams you need to talk to!
+The below guideline steps out the approval process, outlines the requirements for construction of a food business and helps connect you with the people and teams you need to talk to.

-Please review these guidelines first and if you have any questions about your business you are welcome to contact the City's Health Services team at 9273 6000.
+Please review these guidelines first and if you have any questions about your business you are welcome to contact the City's Health Services team at 9273 6000 to discuss the business proposal over the phone or arrange an in-person meeting at our office.
+We are here to help you get it right from the start!

-We are also able to provide general written advice to make sure you are on the right track - please send an email to mail@vincent.wa.gov.au with your question and the address, and we will be happy to help.
+We are also able to provide general written advice to make sure you are on the right track.
+Please send an email to mail@vincent.wa.gov.au with a brief business proposal, the address and any questions.

 What are the requirements to operate a food business?